johnalison/WorkingPhilosophy/Lists.md

 - We are gods with anuses (Becker)
 - The basic insight of psychology for all time: Man is a union of opposites, of self-consciousness and physical body.
 (Becker)
 - When evolution gave man a self an inner symbolic world of experience, it split him in two, gave him added burden.
 This burden seems the price that had to be paid in order to attain more life, experience and self-consciousness.
 (Becker)
+- Real differences between us and chimps is the mythical glue that binds us.
+(Sapiens)

 # What we should be teaching kids:
 - Importance of Filtering.
 (Especially in today's world) Knowing what, when and how to filter is critical to being productive.
 Knowing what to believe, seeing truth.